rebornix/rebornix.github.io/_posts/2013-12-17-SignalRTheNewOldThing.md

 ![SignalR Protocols](http://blogs.msdn.com/cfs-file.ashx/__key/communityserver-blogs-components-weblogfiles/00-00-01-60-23/2605.4.jpg)

-However, as a .NET developer, you will never be bothered which protocol to choose.
+Yet, as a .NET developer, you will never be bothered which protocol to choose.
 You can even regard SignalR as a wrapper and do not care about the inner implementation.
 SignalR would decide which protocol is the best and switch to it.

 As SignalR supports multi platforms, it is such a relief to .NET developers that we don't need to learn more libraries doing the same thing.
 A stable and  easy-to-use library is enough.
 I even leverage SignalR in my personal Chrome Extension then I have a perfect real time logging module.